LunarG/CrashDiagnosticLayer/README.md

 The default log file location is:

- - Linux: `/var/log/gfr/gfr.log`
+ - Linux: `/var/log/CDL/CDL.log`
- - Windows: `%USERPROFILE%\gfr\gfr.log`.
+ - Windows: `%USERPROFILE%\CDL\CDL.log`.

-This can be changed by using the `GFR_OUTPUT_PATH` environment variable defined below in the [Advanced Configuration Section](#advanced-configuration).
+This can be changed by using the `CDL_OUTPUT_PATH` environment variable defined below in the [Advanced Configuration Section](#advanced-configuration).

 ## Advanced Configuration

 Some additional environment variables are supported, mainly intended for debugging the layer itself.
-- `GFR_OUTPUT_PATH` can be set to override the directory where log files and shader binaries are written.
+- `CDL_OUTPUT_PATH` can be set to override the directory where log files and shader binaries are written.
-- If `GFR_TRACE_ON` is set to 1, all Vulkan API calls intercepted by the layer will be logged to the console.
+- If `CDL_TRACE_ON` is set to 1, all Vulkan API calls intercepted by the layer will be logged to the console.
-- If `GFR_DUMP_ALL_COMMAND_BUFFERS` is set to 1, all command buffers will be output when a log is created, even if they are determined to be complete.
+- If `CDL_DUMP_ALL_COMMAND_BUFFERS` is set to 1, all command buffers will be output when a log is created, even if they are determined to be complete.
-- If `GFR_INSTRUMENT_ALL_COMMANDS` is set to 1, all commands will be instrumented.
+- If `CDL_INSTRUMENT_ALL_COMMANDS` is set to 1, all commands will be instrumented.
-- If `GFR_WATCHDOG_TIMEOUT_MS` is set to a non-zero number, a watchdog thread will be created.
+- If `CDL_WATCHDOG_TIMEOUT_MS` is set to a non-zero number, a watchdog thread will be created.
 This will trigger if the application fails to submit new commands within a set time (in milliseconds) and a log will be created as if the a lost device error was encountered.
-- If `GFR_TRACK_SEMAPHORES` is set to 1, semaphore value tracking will be enabled.
+- If `CDL_TRACK_SEMAPHORES` is set to 1, semaphore value tracking will be enabled.
-- If `GFR_TRACE_ALL_SEMAPHORES` is set to 1, semaphore events will be logged to console.
+- If `CDL_TRACE_ALL_SEMAPHORES` is set to 1, semaphore events will be logged to console.

-- If `GFR_SHADERS_DUMP` is set to 1, all shaders will be dumped to disk when created.
+- If `CDL_SHADERS_DUMP` is set to 1, all shaders will be dumped to disk when created.
-- If `GFR_SHADERS_DUMP_ON_BIND` is set to 1, shaders will be dumped to disk when they are bound.
+- If `CDL_SHADERS_DUMP_ON_BIND` is set to 1, shaders will be dumped to disk when they are bound.
 This can reduce the number of shaders dumped to those referenced by the application.
-- If `GFR_SHADERS_DUMP_ON_CRASH` is set to 1, bound shaders will be dumped to disk when a crash is detected.
+- If `CDL_SHADERS_DUMP_ON_CRASH` is set to 1, bound shaders will be dumped to disk when a crash is detected.
 This will use more memory as shader code will be kept residient in case of a crash.